ywteh/esphome-samsung-nasa/README.md

 ## Number

-Comamnds and FSVs are implemented as number components when they represent a range of values such as temperature, duration etc. For commands use the message option with the NASA hex code; for FSVs use the fsv field:
+Commands and FSVs are implemented as number components when they represent a range of values such as temperature, duration etc. For commands use the message option with the NASA hex code; for FSVs use the fsv field:

 ```yaml
 number: